-Cholera is caused by a bacteria and like typhoid is spread by feces contaminated food or water.
+Cholera is caused by a bacteria and, like typhoid, is spread by food or water contaminated with feces.
 Basic sanitation and water purification can keep infection at bay.

 - Muscle pain

-Cholera struck sometimes the same day a victim was exposed to the bacteria.
-It killed the healthy and weak equally.
+Symptoms sometimes present themselves the same day a victim is exposed to the bacteria.
+The disease kills the healthy and weak alike.

 Epidemics and Pandemics

 During the 19th century, there were several cholera outbreaks.
 In 1854, Dr. John Snow was the first to track the spread of a disease and find its source.
 He correctly concluded that an outbreak in London was caused by a contaminated well.

 The pump had caused 500 deaths in 10 days.
 Once the handle was removed and the pump could no longer be used, the number of cases stopped.

 Before the discovery of the cholera bacteria, people believed the disease was caused by bad vapors and often burned tar to cleanse the air.

 A cholera vaccine was developed in 1892, and the final epidemic in the United States ended in 1911.

 Cholera claimed the lives of many in the Victorian and Edwardian eras with a death rate of up to 50 percent.